aqaPayam/NakhBot/docs/domain/03-attributes.md

 Notes:

 * Photos are stored in object storage.
+* Cloudflare R2 is the MVP object storage provider.
+* `storage_provider` must use `cloudflare_r2` for MVP MediaAsset records.
+* Storage access should remain behind an S3-compatible provider abstraction.
+* The domain model must not depend on Cloudflare-specific storage semantics.
 * The app server is not the permanent image store.
 * CDN URL is used for media delivery.
 * * User-deleted profile-photo media objects must be permanently deleted from object storage/CDN.